awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-general.md

 ## aws:elbv2:listenerrule:rule\_name<a name="command-options-general-elbv2-listenerrule"></a>

-Add listener rules to an application load balancer\.
+Define listener rules for an application load balancer\.
+If a request matches the host names or paths in a rule, the load balancer forwards it to the specified process\.
+To use a rule, add it to a listener with the `Rules` option in the [`aws:elbv2:listener:listener_port`](#command-options-general-elbv2-listener) namespace\.

 **Note**
 This namespace isn't applicable to environments with a network load balancer\.